alphagov/forms-admin/README.md

 We host our apps using Amazon Web Services, you can [read about how deployments happen on our team wiki](https://github.com/alphagov/forms-team/wiki/Deploying-code-changes-AWS).

-## Explain how to add a user to the database
+## Setting up the database

 In order to run this project, your database will need to have a user in it.
-To add one, run the follwing commands:
+The `bin/setup` script will normally take care of this for you, but if you need to quickly add some users you can do so by loading the database seed:

 ```bash
 bin/rails db:seed